edualm/ha-fermax-duoxme/README.md

 This is a custom integration for Home Assistant that connects to the FERMAX DuoxMe video doorbell system.
 It uses a push-based notification system to provide real-time updates from your doorbell, including incoming calls, and allows you to open your door directly from Home Assistant.

+> [!WARNING]
+> Push notifications are not stable, since the integration appears to lose connection with Google's servers.
+I haven't been able to figure out why yet.
+Consider using lock-only mode for now (check the [Integration Options](#integration-options) section for how to toggle it).

 ## Features

 * **Camera:** A feed that displays a "call" image when someone is ringing and updates to the latest snapshot otherwise.